edualphacruncher/financial_markets_data_api_fs2022/README.md

 Note, that the price corresponds to the adjusted price and is denominated in USD.

 ### Factors universe

 In this universe the user can filter the database for factors.
-The factor's type can be either total return or excess return.
-Total return only corresponds to the risk-free rate (ticker:rf), for evert factor the type is excess return.
+* The factor's type can be either total return or excess return.
+   * The `type` "Total return" only corresponds to the risk-free rate (ticker:rf).
+   * Every other factor the `type` is excess return.

 The returned dataframe has the following structure:
 |date|ticker|value|
 |:--:|:----:|:---:|

 ### Indices universe

 In this universe the user can obtain data regarding different indices that are in the database based on tickers.
 The returned dataframe has the following structure:
 |date|ticker|total_return|
 |:--:|:----:|:----------:|

-## Usage
+## UsageA

-### Get function
+### `get`

-The get function has 5 parameters:
+The function returns the desired data for the given ticker, from a given universe.
+    The ticker can be given as a string, or a list of strings.
+If invalid ticker is entered, the function will return and empty dataframe.
+    Frequency of the data can be specified by the frequency parameter, by default daily data is returned.
+Other possible frequencies are weekly, monthly, quarterly and yearly.
+    The start and end dates should be specified as datetime.date objects or in a string format like '2020-01-01'.
+    List of available universe and returned data formats:
+        * equities: pandas dataframe with the following columns:
+            * date
             * ticker
+            * price
+            * market_cap
+            * total_return
+            price and market_cap are denominated in USD
+        * factors: pandas dataframe with the following columns
+            * date
+            * ticker
-* universe
+            * value
+        * indices: pandas dataframe with the following columns
-* frequency
+            * date
-* date_start
+            * ticker
-* date_end.
+            * total_return

-The ticker can be a string or a list of strings that exist in the given universe.
-In case the ticker does not exist, the function will return an empty dataframe.

-The universe should be selected from the above presented list and entered as a string.

-The frequency can vary from daily to yearly in different sequences based on the universe.
-For more details see the error message if wrong frequency is entered.
-By default the frequency is set daily.

-Date_start and date_end corresponds to the range in between the data is required.
-It can be a datetime.date or string format.
-If the database contains no avaialable data for the given period, an empty dataframe is returned.

-The config file contains the source of the data files that contains all info about a universe.
-By default that folder is in the same hieararcy level as the working folder and called *data*.
-In case the user wants to specify otherwise, changes in the config file are required.

 Example code:
 ```